jmbish04/cvgen/README.md

 ### How It Works
 - The editor listens for `postMessage` events of type `SET_CV_JSON`.
-- When a valid CV JSON object is received, it is saved to localStorage and loaded into the editor UI.
+- When a CV JSON object is received, it is saved to localStorage and loaded into the editor UI.
-- The user will see a notification that their CV was loaded from an external source.
+- You can specify a custom localStorage key to align with URL parameter behavior.

 ### Integration Flow
 1. **Open the editor** in a new tab or iframe from your site: